✦ My Life is a Lamp ✦ My Home is a Lighthouse

 10-5 Fellowship — Connected to the Body

-1 John 1:7But if we walk in the light as he is in the light, we have fellowship with one another, and the blood of Jesus Christ his Son, cleanses us from all sin.
+1 John 1:7 (NLT)[7] But if we are living in the light, as God is in the light, then we have fellowship with each other, and the blood of Jesus, his Son, cleanses us from all sin.

 Meditate and MemorizeJohn 15:5 — "I am the vine.
 You are the branches.
 He who remains in me and I in him bears much fruit, for apart from me you can do nothing."